Passover songs: Eliyahu HaNavi

 The full song has nine verses recounting the courageous and saintly deeds of Elijah, each beginning with אִישׁ (ish) – "The man (who)". followed by a word in an alphabetic acrostic; then the quotation of Malachi 3:23–24, and then concluding with "Happy is he who has seen his [Elijah's] face in a dream".

 Songs of the Nirtzah

 The following are traditionally sung in the Nirtzah, the last of the 15 sections of the seder, devoted almost exclusively to singing.

 L'shana Haba'ah

-"L'Shana haba'ah bi'Yerushalayim": The whole line means "Next year in Jerusalem!"
-In Israel, many have started to recite "L'Shana haba'ah bi'Yerurshalayim habenuyah" ("Next year in rebuilt Jerusalem").
+"L'Shana Haba'ah bi'Yerushalayim": The whole line means "Next year in Jerusalem!" and references the desire to celebrate Passover in a rebuilt Temple in a Messianic era.
+In Israel, the tradition is to recite "L'Shana haba'ah bi'Yerurshalayim habenuyah" ("Next year in the rebuilt Jerusalem").
 This line is used both as the conclusion of the Passover Seder and after the Ne'ila (Concluding) service on Yom Kippur.
+The phrase is first seen in the Passover liturgy in the Birds' Head Haggadah published around 1300 and was attested a century later by Rabbi Isaac Tyrnau as an accepted component of the Seder.

 Adir Bimlukha

 Adir Bimlukha (also known as Ki Lo Na'eh): This song makes no mention of Passover but recites, in each stanza, two majestic descriptions of God, followed by the designation of a multitude (scholars, the faithful, the angels, etc.) who praise Him, the three lines being in a continuing alphabet acrostic, with the refrain, "Thine and thine, thine yes thine, thine only thine.
 Thine, Lord, is the kingship."
 And the stanza concludes with כִּי לוֹ נָאֶה, כִּי לוֹ יָאֶה׃ – (ki lo no'eh, ki lo yo'eh) – "For Him praise is due, for Him praise is fitting."
 The song apparently is inspired by Psalm 74:16 ("Yours is the day, Yours is the night") and by a Midrashic passage (Genesis Rabbah 6:2) which enlarges on those words.
 The authorship and date of composition are unknown, it was originally sung year-round at meals, it was not part of the Seder in the 11th century but came to be part of the Seder by the time of Rabbi Meir of Rothenburg in the 13th century.